giovanni-lucarelli/distribution-shift/README.md

 The dataset `train.csv` contains the "original" distribution that will be used to train the models; `shift.csv` contains values ​​of the features $X_i$ sampled from a new multinormal distribution (centered in the 90th quartile of the original and with random covariance) and Y computed on the new sample as described above (with the same coefficients - *no concept shift!*).

-The `mix_0.j.csv` dataset contains statistical mixtures of train and shift for different values ​​of mixture $0.j$, in particular $0.j$ is the probability of sampling from the shifted distribution.
+The `mix_j.csv` dataset contains statistical mixtures of train and shift for different values ​​of mixture $j$, in particular $j$ is the probability of sampling from the shifted distribution.

-## Theoretical description
-Citing Dataset Shift in Machine Learning.
-United Kingdom: MIT Press, 2009.

-The most basic form of dataset shift occurs when the data is generated according to a model $P(y|x)P(x)$ and where the distribution $P(x)$ changes between training and test scenarios.
-As only the covariate distribution changes, this has been called covariate shift [Shimodaira, 2000].
-It will perhaps come as little surprise that the fact that the covariate distribution changes should have no effect on the model $P(y|x^∗)$.
-Intuitively this makes sense.

-**Is there really no model implication?**

-**Are some models more robust than others w.r.t. simple covariate shift?**

 ## Generic Roadmap